psiz-org/psiz/README.md

 ## Using Your Own Data

 To use your own data, you should place your data in a `psiz.trials.Observations` object.
 Once the Observations object has been created, you can save it to disk by calling its `save` method.
-It can be loaded later using the function `psiz.trials.load_trials()`.
+It can be loaded later using the function `psiz.trials.load(filepath)`.
 Consider the following example that uses randomly generated data:

 ```python
 import numpy as np